nluninja/text-mining-dataviz/README.md

   * Non Negative Matrix Factorization
 * Data Visualization: see how to visualize your dataset in Python
 * DashBoards: make Plots dynamic building an interactive dashboard, using Dash
+* Neural Networks: how to classify data with Neural Networks - Tensorflow and PyTorch samples
+* Embeddings: moving to a wector-based represetation for each word

 Updated: Academic Year 2024/2025